booknite/indxware/README.md

 # indxware.py

-**indxware.py** is a lightweight tool to quickly search and recall commands, notes, or any indexed data.
-I originally made this for VIM commands, but changed it to accent any JSON file for notes/commands.
+indxware.py is a lightweight tool to quickly search and recall commands, notes, or any indexed data.
+I originally made this for VIM commands, but changed it to accept any JSON file for notes/commands.

 ## Features